-Our mission is to rally communities of color and allies to improve Southeast Seattle schools so that all students succeed and all families are empowered.
+Our mission is to rally communities of color and allies to improve Southeast Seattle schools so all students succeed and all families are empowered.

 We envision a world where all students have access to and succeed in high performing public schools and become productive and engaged citizens.